Self-Directed Solo 401(k)

 |How do I get checkbook control over my account?||Checkbook control is automatic with this option.||A separate entity like a trust or LLC is needed.|

 Why Work with Advanta IRA?

-Advanta IRA leads our industry with nearly two decades of experience and over $1.5 billion in client assets under management.
+Advanta IRA leads our industry with nearly two decades of experience and nearly $2 billion in client assets under management.
 We provide world-class service with a personal touch that you won’t find anywhere else.
 You work with a dedicated account manager who assists you with all of your needs and ensures your account records comply with IRS regulations.
 Contact us for more information or to open your solo 401(k) today.

 |401(k) Profit-Sharing Plan||2020||2021|

 |Employee Elective Salary Deferrals||$19,500||$19,500|

 |Salary Deferral Catch-Up Contribution (age 50 and older)||$6,500||$6,500|

 |Employer Profit-Sharing Contribution||Up to 25% of salary of self-employed earnings||Up to 25% of salary of self-employed earnings|